Ailee: 2017–2018: OST success and solo concert tours

 Ailee previously held two Christmas concerts in Seoul titled Welcome Home at Kyunghee University's Grand Peace Palace on December 24–25, 2016.
 Due to the success of the concerts, it was announced that Ailee would be holding her first nationwide tour, titled Welcome Home Tour, which started in Daegu on April 1, 2017.
 On June 25, 2017, in The City Hall at Taipei International Convention Center, Ailee held her first solo concert in Taiwan titled Ailee – Hello Taipei 2017.
 On November 18 and 19, Ailee held two concerts at the Pechanga Theater in California, selling out a total of 2,600 tickets combined.

 On March 18, 2018, Ailee performed "I Will Show You" at the closing ceremony of the 2018 Paralympic Winter Games at the Pyeongchang Olympic Stadium.
 On September 14, 2018, Ailee was chosen as a member of the South Korean cultural delegation, alongside other selected South Korean artists, for the third inter-Korean summit in Pyongyang, North Korea, where she performed her OST "I Will Go to You Like the First Snow".
 On November 23, 2018, Ailee announced her second nationwide tour, titled I Am: Ailee.

-2019–present: Butterfly, continued touring, I'm, Lovin, Amy and I'm Lovin' Amy
+2019–2023: Album releases continued touring

 Ailee released her second studio album, titled Butterfly, on July 2, 2019, with the lead single "Room Shaker".
 On September 10, 2019, Ailee announced on Instagram that she started a new company named, "Rocket3 Entertainment" after being signed with YMC Entertainment for eight years.
 On December 13, 2019, Ailee released her first English language single under American label, Sun and Sky Records.
 The single, entitled "Sweater", was hailed as "a heart-wrenching-yet-soothing ballad" by Billboard.

 Ailee released her fifth extended play titled I'm on October 6, 2020, with the lead single "When We Were In Love".
 The music video was released on October 12, 2020, and was directed by Will Kim.
 On November 8, 2020, Ailee released "Blue Bird", an OST that would be part nine of singles for the South Korean drama Start-Up.